Upcoming Active Bystandership Events

 Now more than ever, communities across the country, and the law enforcement agencies that serve those communities, are recognizing that first responders must do a better job intervening when necessary to prevent their colleagues from causing harm or making costly mistakes.

 Years of academic research and on-the-ground experience have shown us that effective active bystandership can be taught.
-The Georgetown University Innovative Policing Program, partnering with global law firm Sheppard Mullin, has created the ABLE Project to prepare officers to successfully intervene to prevent harm and to create a law enforcement culture that supports peer intervention.
+The Georgetown University Center for Innovations in Community Safety (formerly the Innovative Policing Program), partnering with global law firm Sheppard Mullin, has created ABLE (Active Bystandership for Law Enforcement) to prepare officers to successfully intervene to prevent harm and to create a law enforcement culture that supports peer intervention.

 ABLE Project Train-The-Trainer Events

 Train-the-Trainer sessions are ongoing and are filled on a rolling basis.
 Classes are limited to 25 officers.
 Enrollment is limited to no more than 1-4 officers per agency depending on availability.